 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or cash back after a purchase, are typically given before any solar tax credits are calculated.
-These rebates can be given by your local utility company, by your state or by your county.
+- Rebates: Rebates, or cash back after a purchase, are typically applied before any solar tax credits are calculated.
+Solar rebates can be given by your local utility company, by your county or by your state.

 Federal Solar Incentives

-To best understand how the ITC may apply to you, get in touch with your local Clarendon Hills solar panel installation expert and request more information.
+To more fully understand how the ITC could apply to you, get in touch with your local Clarendon Hills solar panel installation expert and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Clarendon Hills solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Clarendon Hills solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives